 TGm editor: Please modify the following definition in this subclause as shown below:

-delivery traffic indication map (DTIM) interval: The interval between the consecutive target beacon transmission times (TBTTs) of beacons containing a DTIM.
-The value, expressed in time units, is equal to the product of the value in the Beacon Interval field and the value in the DTIM Period subfield in the TIM element in Beacon frames.
+delivery traffic indication map (DTIM) interval: The interval between the consecutive target beacon transmission times (TBTTs) of DTIM beacons.
+The value, expressed in time units, is equal to the product of the value in the Beacon Interval field and the value in the DTIM Period field.

+NOTE – If the AP corresponds to a nontransmitted BSSID in a multiple BSSID set, the DTIM Period field is the one contained in the Multiple BSSID-Index element carried in the nontransmitted BSSID profile for that AP.
+Otherwise, the DTIM Period field is the one contained in the TIM element carried in the Beacon frame or S1G Beacon frame transmitted by that AP.

 4.3.21.9 Flexible multicast service (FMS)